Car Insurance Under $100: What It Takes and Who Can Get It

 DON'T GET CAUGHT UNDERINSURED

-Drivers chasing a sub-$100 rate often buy minimum coverage on a financed or leased vehicle.
-Lenders require full coverage, and if you drop it, your lender can force-place a policy on your behalf at rates two to three times higher than what you'd pay shopping independently.
-Minimum coverage also provides zero financial protection for your own medical bills after an at-fault accident.
+Drivers chasing a sub-$100 rate sometimes buy minimum coverage on a financed or leased vehicle.
+Lenders require full coverage, and dropping it can trigger force-placed insurance at rates two to three times higher than what you would pay shopping independently.
+Minimum coverage also provides zero financial protection for your own vehicle or medical bills after an at-fault accident.
+If you are financing your car purchase, make sure you understand what your lender requires before choosing a coverage level.

 Frequently Asked Questions About Car Insurance Under $100

-What factors affect whether I can get coverage under $100?
+Does the car I drive affect whether I can get under $100?

 MoneyGeek analyzed ZIP-code-level auto insurance rate data provided by Quadrant Information Services.
 The baseline profile used throughout this page is a 40-year-old male driver with a clean driving record and good credit.
 Two coverage levels were evaluated: state minimum liability only and standard full coverage.
 The $100-per-month threshold filter was applied to national averages from MoneyGeek's nationwide dataset and to state-level averages.
 USAA rates are included in the dataset when present and eligible.
 Rates represent averages and will vary by ZIP code, vehicle and individual driver profile.
 Read our full auto insurance methodology.